-As of December 31, 2021, a significant number of employees in our Western Timberlands and Wood Products businesses were covered by collective bargaining agreements.
+As of December 31, 2022, a significant number of employees in our Western Timberlands and Wood Products businesses were covered by collective bargaining agreements.
+As discussed in our MD&A, Weyerhaeuser employee members of the International Association of Machinists and Aerospace Workers union commenced a work stoppage in September 2022 affecting the company's operations in Washington and Oregon, which was subsequently resolved in October 2022.
+The stoppage involved approximately 1,200 employees, affected our Wood Products and Timberlands operations and had a negative impact on our operations for the third and fourth quarter of 2022.
 If these workers were to engage in a protracted strike or other work stoppage, or if our non-unionized operations were to become unionized, we could experience a significant disruption of operations at our facilities or higher ongoing labor costs.
-A significant customer or supplier strike or other work stoppage could also have similar effects on us.
+A significant customer, transportation provider or supplier strike or other work stoppage could also have similar effects on us.